 A few weeks ago, I began an ongoing review of the Scrivener Software tools for writers.
 I began with an initial look at the software by watching a few of their tutorial videos then diving into draft mode.
 I decided it would be helpful to write an entire project, novella length at least, in Scrivener and post my notes about Scrivener along the way.
+If you are opening a new business check out SalonTouch Software which will really help you get your business going.

 I am working on a novella entitled Poison Nickels Across the Universe.
 This novella will dovetail with Funk Toast and the Pan-galactic Prom Show, along with 2 other stories to make up a new novel.
 I am writing the Poison Nickels story in Scrivener.